Budibase/website/content/blog/automation/enterprise-workflow-automation.md

 In these cases, you’ll still be able to automate certain discrete tasks, but wholesale automation across the entire workflow might be more difficult, as human decision-making isn't easily reproduced programmatically.

+For more information, check out our ultimate guide to [workflow automation](/blog/automation/workflow-automation/).

 ## Enterprise workflow management solutions

 Next, we can begin to think about the specific tools that are available for enterprise automation.
 These days, countless different kinds of platforms offer some degree of automation functionality, so the options are fairly varied.